 Looking at the latest polls you wouldn’t think so.
 The Covid 19 crisis has turned the electoral math (and the world) on its head and, surely, it would be a brave punter who would back the Nats to win in the face of the latest Newshub Reid Research poll which has Labour on 56.5% support and the Nats on 30.6%.

 Understandably, those polls have led to panic in some quarters of the National Party and we now know that Todd Muller has replaced Simon Bridges as leader of the Party.
-It’s difficult to see this as a good move.
+It’s doubtful that this was a wise move.
 The polls themselves were simply a reflection of a moment in time – and responding in this way lacks wisdom and gives the impression of panic.

 For me, the argument was overwhelmingly in favour of sticking with Bridges.
-The fundamentals were still firmly in Nationals favour and changing leaders now puts all of that at risk and almost certainly spells election defeat in September.
+The fundamentals were still firmly in Nationals favour and changing leaders now lacks judgement and risks election defeat in September.
 If I’d been a National Party MP, I’d have considered the following things before making a decision to jump off the horse I was on as I head down the final strait:

 1. Labours sudden jump in support had nothing to do with Bridges leadership